Radio-PPI-Dunia/RPD-Chatbot_Runkit/README.md

 > Note: it depends with your Bot engines setup

+5. According to my docs fo API.AI and my code, set up your attribute in user input queryString

 Need a free node server?
 Feel free deploy it to Heroku or drop a message irhamputraprasetyo@gmail.com